towercomputers/toweros/README.md

 $> docker run --name towerbuilder --user tower --privileged build-tower-image thinclient
 ```

-finally retrieve that image from the container:
+Finally retrieve that image from the container:

 ```
 $> docker cp towerbuilder:/home/tower/toweros-20230318154719-x86_64.iso ./
 ```

-**Note: **With the ARM64 architecture, you must use buildx and a cross-platform emulator like tonistiigi/binfmt.
+**Note: **With the ARM64 architecture, you must use `buildx` and a cross-platform emulator like `tonistiigi/binfmt`.

 ```
 $> docker buildx create --use